dilarauluturhan/french-library/README.md

 Browse through categories, browse the resources you want, and start exploring the world of French.

 ## Built With✨
-Used React.js, React Icons and Tailwind CSS technologies for this project.
+Used React.js, React Icons, Framer Motion and Tailwind CSS technologies for this project.

 ## Installation✨
 ````